Warnings for Demerol

 Risk Summary

-Prolonged use of opioid analgesics during pregnancy may cause neonatal opioid withdrawal syndrome [see WARNINGS AND PRECAUTIONS].
-Available data with DEMEROL Tablets or Oral Solution are insufficient to inform a drug-associated risk for major birth defects and miscarriage.
+Use of opioid analgesics for an extended period of time during pregnancy may cause neonatal opioid withdrawal syndrome [see WARNINGS AND PRECAUTIONS].
+Available data with DEMEROL Injection are insufficient to inform a drug-associated risk for major birth defects and miscarriage or adverse maternal outcomes.
+There are adverse outcomes reported with fetal exposure to opioid analgesics (see Clinical Considerations).
 Formal animal reproduction studies have not been conducted with meperidine.
 Neural tube defects (exencephaly and cranioschisis) have been reported in hamsters administered a single bolus dose of meperidine during a critical period of organogenesis at 0.85 and 1.5 times the total human daily dose of 1200 mg [see Data].

 Clinical Considerations